gadhagod/Hyrule-Compendium-API/docs/client-libraries/ruby.md

 * `default_timeout`: Default seconds to wait for response for all API calling functions until raising `Net::ReadTimeout`.
     - type: float, int
     - default: `nil` (no timeout)
-    - notes: If a API calling function has a parameter `timeout`, it will overide this.
+    - notes: If a API calling function has a parameter `timeout`, it will override this.

 #### `Hyrule_Compendium.get_entry`: function
 Gets an entry from the compendium.<br>